Bot-Benedict/SCDFxIBM2021/README.md

 -----
 ## The Problem
 Emergency situations can happen where people may not be around the vicinity, such as in remote areas or during the odd hours of the day like beyond midnight.
-These situations are critical as people may be injured or infrastructure can be on fire, and there may not be people in the vicinity that can alert the SCDF and the police in time.
+These situations can be critical as people may be injured or infrastructure can be on fire, and there may not be people in the vicinity that can alert the SCDF and the police in time.

 There is a strong urgency to render help in these situations, but it could be after some time when a passer-by manages to chance upon the incident, which by then it could be too late to help the injured individual or to prevent further damages to the building.

 Hence, we feel that the time lag in response time must be resolved in such circumstances in order to save lives or prevent further damage to infrastructure.

 ## Our Solution
-In order to speed up emergency response in situations where passers-by may not be around the vicinity when the incidents occur, we developed the Accidentalyzer platform.
+In order to speed up emergency response in situations where passers-by may not be around the vicinity when the incidents occur, we developed the Accidentalyzer platform, which is a web dashboard application.
 The Accidentalyzer platform makes use of the cameras installed in public spaces, and use the live footages from these cameras to do video analytics.
-Through the live footage, we want to detect emergency situations and alert the SCDF more quickly.
+Through the live footage, we want to use machine learning to detect emergency situations and alert the SCDF more quickly.
+There are 2 main parts to this platform, namely the machine learning detection and the dashboard to alert the emergency response team.

+### Machine Learning Detected Emergency
+The platform utilises a trained neural network model to predict and classify the frames captured from public cameras into 4 categories, namely fires, traffic accidents, injured persons and non-emergency situations.

+## Dashboard Webapp
+Next, we have a web dashboard application that can provide real time updates based on the footage from public cameras, to the emergency response personnel.
+In an event when the model detects an emergency, the results will be reflected through this dashboard to indicate the type of emergency, date and time of the event and as well as the footage taken from the camera which detected the situation.

 ## Pitch Video
-Our [pitch video]() to explain the product.
+Our [pitch video](https://youtu.be/vx3ixjy15iI) to explain the product.

 ## Architecture of Solution
-We have designed Accidentalyzer with the following architecture.
+We have designed Accidentalyzer with the following architecture with the frontend and backend.
 <img height="150" alt="image" src=https://user-images.githubusercontent.com/48685014/121551042-df1f7d80-ca41-11eb-9430-2fa774a082e6.png>

 ## Additional Details of Solution